williams-jacquelinec/project7/README.md

 positional interdependencies exist.

 ### Your task
-Here you will implement a multilayer fully connected neural network using your NN class capable of accurately predicting whether a short DNA sequence is a binding site for the yeast transcription factor Rap1.
+Here you will implement a multilayer fully connected neural network using your NeuralNetwork class capable of accurately predicting whether a short DNA sequence is a binding site for the yeast transcription factor Rap1.
 Note that the training data is incredibly imbalanced as there are much fewer positive sequences than negative sequences.
 In order to overcome this